SystemsApproach/7E/introduction/protocols.rst

 ``0x0800`` indicating the message belongs to IP.
 UDP is an example of a protocol that uses a different demux key on each end, corresponding to the 16-bit ``SrcPort`` and ``DstPort`` fields.

+Other fields in our example headers only make sense when you look at what the protocol is trying to do (which we'll do in later chapters), but some are typical of protocols in general.
+For example, many headers indicate how long the message is (e.g., the ``Length`` field in the IP and UDP headers); how long the header is (e.g., IP's ``HLen`` field); the addresses of the sending and receiving hosts (e.g., the ``SourceAddr`` and ``DestinationAddr`` fields in IP and ETH); and some form of error code used to detect and possiblly correct bit errors (e.g., IP and UDP's ``Checksum`` and ETH's ``CRC``.)
+We discuss error detection, and explain why ETH does not have a length field, in Chapter 2.